Wingers play a special role in many positions in football. Players who play in this position typically have great pace and superb dribbling ability.

 1. Kylian Mbappé

-Paris Saint-Germain winger Kylian Mbappe scored 29 goals and made five assists in 34 League appearances last season.
+Former Paris Saint-Germain winger Kylian Mbappe scored 44 goals and made seven assists in 48 appearances last season in all competitions.

 Although, Mbappé is regarded as one of the best strikers in the world because he can play there, but when he features on the left wing, there’s no players better than him.